symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 Symfony CMF SE includes the ``MenuBundle``, a tool that allow you to dynamically define your menus.
-It extends `KnpMenuBundle <https://github.com/knplabs/KnpMenuBundle>`_, with a set of hierarchical, multilanguage menu elements, along with the tools to load and store them from/to a database.
+It extends `KnpMenuBundle <https://github.com/knplabs/KnpMenuBundle>`_, with a set of hierarchical, multi language menu elements, along with the tools to load and store them from/to a database.
 It also includes the administration panel definitions and related services needed for integration with `SonataDoctrinePHPCRAdminBundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_